-Your computer includes tools provided by HP and the operating system to help you safeguard your information and retrieve it if ever needed.
+Your computer includes tools provided by HP and the operating system to help you safeguard your information and retrieve it if you ever need to.
 These tools will help you return your computer to a proper working state or even back to the original factory state, all with simple steps.

-This chapter provides information about:
+This chapter provides information about the following processes: